largenumberhere/serial_pipe/README.md

 Build the program with `cargo build --release`.
 The executable file will be stored under `target\release\`  as a file called `serial-pipe.exe` (windows) or just `serial-pipe` (linux).

+### Binaries
+Please express interest if you would like prebuilt binaries to become available